Do I Need Identity Theft Protection? What You Need To Know

 One of the key reasons to get identity theft protection is to secure your financial accounts.
 With extra protection, you can safeguard your credit and debit cards, savings, and credit score.

-• Bank account monitoring: Get alerts about suspicious activity on your account, like if identity thieves try to remove your name or add unauthorized account holders.
+• Bank account monitoring: Get alerts about suspicious activity on your account, like if someone tries to remove your name or add unauthorized account holders.

 • Financial transaction monitoring: Link your credit card and bank accounts with the provider to track spending activity and catch early signs of financial fraud.

 Hackers target victims with malware, phishing messages, and fake websites.
-All-in-one identity theft protection includes tools to protect your devices and data from these scams.
+Comprehensive identity theft protection includes tools to protect your devices and data from these scams.

-• Antivirus software: Ensures all smartphones, laptops, tablets, and other IoT gadgets are safe from hackers and malware threats.
+• Antivirus software: Ensures all smartphones, laptops, tablets, and other internet-connected devices are safe from hackers and malware.

-• Parental controls: Take control of your children’s browsing behaviors by restricting screen time and blocking access to specific apps and websites.
+• Parental controls: Establish boundaries for your children's online activities by limiting screen time and blocking specific apps and websites.

-• Data broker list removal: A common ploy used by scammers is to buy lists of phone numbers from data brokers.
-A good identity theft protection service can remove your details from these lists, reducing the number of spam emails and robocalls that you receive.
+• Data broker opt-outs: Scammers can easily buy lists of phone numbers and other PII from data brokers.
+Identity theft protection services can remove your details from these lists, reducing the number of spam emails and robocalls that you receive.

 Identity theft is a threat to everyone, from children to grandparents.
 With a family identity theft protection plan, you can keep even the most vulnerable members of your family safe.

-• Virtual private network: A VPN masks your location, browsing history, and data — so that hackers can’t intercept it.
+• Virtual private network (VPN): A VPN masks your location, browsing history, and data — so that hackers can’t intercept it.

-• Password manager: Instead of reusing simple passwords or trying to remember login credentials, everyone in your family can use this application to create and store unique, complex passwords for all accounts.
+• Password manager: Instead of reusing simple passwords or trying to remember login credentials, everyone in your family can use a password manager to create and store unique, complex passwords for all accounts.

 • 24/7 customer support: Easy access to U.S.-based remediation experts that help you create a recovery plan, and provide ongoing guidance to initiate credit locks or freezes.

-• Lost wallet feature: The customer service team helps you cancel cards in your missing wallet and obtain new cards.
+• Lost wallet protection: The customer service team helps you cancel cards in your missing wallet and obtain new cards.

-• White Glove Fraud Resolution Specialists: Get dedicated help to file reports, dispute fraudulent charges, and manage calls with banks, creditors, and government agencies.
+• White Glove Fraud Resolution Specialists: Receive dedicated help to file reports, dispute fraudulent charges, and manage calls with banks, creditors, and government agencies.

 Another vital component of identity theft protection is the built-in insurance that most plans include.
-With financial coverage, you can get reimbursement for many losses incurred due to identity theft.
+With financial coverage, you may be reimbursed for many losses incurred due to identity theft.

 • Legal fees